jefflester/minitrino/src/lib/modules/admin/cache-service/readme.md

 An example MV is created in `hive_mv_tsr.mvs.example`.
 Any number of MVs can be added to this catalog, and MVs can pull data from any data source.

+## Editing the `hive_mv_tsr.properties` File

+This module uses a roundabout way to mount the `hive_mv_tsr.properties` file that allows for edits to be made to the file inside the Trino container without the source file being modified on the host.
+To edit the file, exec into the Trino container, make the desired changes, and then restart the container for the changes to take effect:

+    docker exec -it trino bash
+    vi /etc/starburst/catalog/hive_mv_tsr.properties
+    exit

+    docker restart trino